Gabriel-RQ/database-converter-backend/README.md

 This project was first developed as part of my course completion paper.

+A frontend implementation for this API can be found [here](https://github.com/Gabriel-RQ/database-converter-frontend).

 ## How to run

 1. Clone this repository: